 Citrix does not recommend increasing the Optimization Aggressiveness to increase the frequency with which your hosts are being optimized.
 If you feel that your hosts are not being optimized quickly or frequently enough, try adjusting the Critical thresholds, as described in Changing the Critical Thresholds.

 For details about the consistency criteria associated with the different levels of aggressiveness, see the Workload Balancing Administrator's Guide.

 If you find that Workload Balancing is not automatically applying optimization recommendations frequently enough, you might want to increase the aggressiveness setting.
 However, Citrix strongly recommends reviewing the information in the Workload Balancing Administrator's Guide before doing so.

-- In the Minutes to wait box, type a value for the number of minutes you want Workload Balancing to wait before making another optimization recommendation on a newly rebalanced server.
+- In the Minutes box, type a value for the number of minutes you want Workload Balancing to wait before making another optimization recommendation on a newly rebalanced server.

-- In the Recommendation Count box, type a value for the number of optimization recommendations you want Workload Balancing to make before it applies an optimization recommendation automatically.
+- In the Recommendations box, type a value for the number of optimization recommendations you want Workload Balancing to make before it applies an optimization recommendation automatically.

-- From the Recommendation Severity list, select a minimum severity level before optimizations are applied automatically.
+- Select a minimum severity level before optimizations are applied automatically.

-- From the Optimization Aggressiveness list, specify how aggressively Workload Balancing automatically applies optimization recommendations.
+- Modify how aggressively Workload Balancing automatically applies optimization recommendations.